 Black Level Blending is a feature that eliminates the differences between black levels when edge blending multiple projectors.
 The Black Level Blending submenu provides many controls to allow the edges of adjacent images to be smoothly overlapped creating a "seamless" image.
+Edge blending smoothes white levels, and if edge blending is not in use, Black Level Blending is disabled.
 Black Level Blending provides a simple solution for uneven black levels, without the need for external hardware, by matching up black level hues with a "target area" hue (the intersection of the center lines), and adjusting the overlaps (edges) surrounding the target area.